 It is important to note that there are delineations between the advice friends and family offer you versus advisors.
 Granted, they are both valuable - but each in their own way.
 Often, family & friends will likely tell you what you want to hear but not what you need to hear.

 This is most likely because they do not want to hurt or upset you, or because they simply don't have expertise in the area.
 But nonetheless, you are the one left without the right advice.
 For example, you could present ideas such as logo designs and they might tell you, "it's a great logo!" but not realizing or conveying that it doesn't suit your target audience.

 The answer to this is most likely no. While there are always outliers, such entrepreneurs out there who have "done it all" and have a good background to advise you but it will also cost more to have that advice.
 If it is likely out of your budget if you're a small business owner, then perhaps it is better to have a team rather than rely on a singular person.

 As the saying goes, jack of all trades, master of none... does that ring a bell?
 The best way to avoid that is to find and build a team of specialized people who can give you advice that is tailored to help you succeed - and the results to back it up.

-When thinking about this question, an important resource to keep in mind can be found here.
 It might be confusing to think about your business as cyclical, or perhaps you may not want to dwell too much on long-term thinking.